Skip navigation

 Shenaz Rangwala

-Shenaz Rangwala is a senior lecturer in Marketing at Northumbria University, United Kingdom.
+Shenaz Rangwala is Assistant Professor in Marketing at Northumbria University, United Kingdom.
 Her broad research interest lies in the area of consumer behaviour, particularly how consumption influences contemporary cultures, communities and individuals specifically women in transitional societies.
-Her research also examines issues related to sustainable consumption, gender and post-feminism in marketing and consumer culture.
-Besides, her research also focuses on the development of rituals, tastes, travel and consumption and its influence on consumer experiences.
+Her research examines issues related to gender and post-feminism in marketing and consumer culture.
+Her recent research particularly explores the role of technology in enhancing or reducing social and gender disparities.
 She particularly specialises in qualitative and visual research methods.
-Her work has been published in European Journal of Marketing as well as presented in academic conferences.
+Her work has been published in prestigious journals as well as presented in academic conferences.

 • Please visit the Pure Research Information Portal for further information